bsmg/beat-saber-community-wiki/mapping/mediocre-mapper.md

 * The <kbd>Star</kbd> button next to a map favorites it, bumping it to the top of the list.
 ### Map Creation
 Below the map selection pane you can create a new empty song folder in `CustomWIPLevels` by entering the desired name of your folder (typically Song Name or Artist - Song Name) then clicking <kbd>Create Level</kbd>.
+### Settings
+The settings pane includes global settings for autosaving, zip packaging, folder paths, and more.
+* **Autosave Settings:** Autosave is enabled by default at an interval of 300 seconds (5 minutes).
+This is generally fine for most users unless you are doing a light-heavy map.
+Autosave while playing the song in the editor is also enabled by default.
+* **Mapping & Lighting Settings:**
+* - No lighting is off by default, meaning that the lighting track will be visible to the right of the mapping track.
+Check to hide the lighting track.
+* - You have the option to provide MM with an alternate folder to save your packaged songs.
+By default the packaged song will be found in the same folder where the uncompressed map lives.
+* **Beta Settings:** If you have the Mapping Extensions mod installed you will have additional checkboxes enabled for "extended" mapping features like precision placement, precision rotation, and six-lane.
+New mappers are encouraged to skip this until they're more comfortable with the basics.
+* **Legacy Settings:** If you have the ChromaToggle mod installed you can check this box to enable the game modes but it has been unsupported for some time.
+* **Other Settings:** Click the <kbd>Clear Settings</kbd> button to revert to default settings.
+You may also enter new paths for either of your song folders.
+If for some reason nothing works you can click the <kbd>Everything Inexplicably Broken?<kbd> button to delete your MM config file.

 # Song Setup
 # Basic Controls
 > This is a stub section in progress.
 DM helencarnate#2079 if you'd like to contribute.